CRP Wall of Fame

 About the Program

-In an attempt to increase the number and quality of U.S. athletes in search of Olympic glory, USA Triathlon turned its attention to the collegiate ranks with the launch of the Collegiate Recruitment Program (CRP) in 2009.
-Of the U.S. Olympic triathletes, all but one have come from a Division I swimming or running background.
-Until this program was started, all those Olympians found the sport of triathlon through their own endeavors and desires.
-There was no active recruiting, encouragement or mentoring to inform, support and inspire their transition post-grad into the sport of Olympic triathlon.
+In order to increase the quality of U.S. athletes from which to find potential Olympians, in 2009 USA Triathlon turned its attention to the NCAA collegiate running and swimming programs with the launch of the Collegiate Recruitment Program (CRP).
+Of the U.S. Olympic triathletes all but one has come from a NCAA running or swimming background.
+Until this program was started, all of those Olympians found the sport of triathlon through their own endeavors and desires.
+There was no active recruiting, encouragement, or mentoring to inform, support and inspire their transition post-grad into the sport of Olympic triathlon.
+The CRP’s goal is to do just that.

 Meeting the following three criteria gives you the A Standard for the run:

-- I recently graduated from college and my run PRs meet or exceed one of these standards:
+- My run PRs are close to one of these standards:

 | 1 mile